Dawn Simpson - Deputy Head Teacher

 I really enjoy working in Year One because I can see how much they change and progress in such a short space of time, I love their sense of fun and seeing their faces when they learn something new.
 I feel privileged to be part of that.

-My favourite subject to teach is writing.
+My favourite subjects to teach are writing.
 I love to see children immersed in imaginary worlds, for them to question and discover and for them to become confident authors as their skills develop.

-When I am outside of school, I spend as much time as I can with my family, friends and my handsome little pup ‘Murdoch’.
+When I am outside of school, I spend as much time as I can with my family, friends and my handsome little rescue dog from Romania ‘Dooley’.
 I will travel to another country or place whenever it is possible.
-I have been to many distant countries which include staying in the jungles of Borneo, with Hilltribes in Thailand, rice farmers in remote areas of China and in a tent in the middle of the Okavango Delta.
+I have been to many distant countries which include staying in the jungles of Borneo, with Hilltribes in Thailand, rice farmers in remote areas of China, surrounded by the sensory overload that is Northern India and in a tent in the middle of the Okavango Delta.
 I have had many exciting adventures, (some of which have been quite scary) but I would like to have so many more.
-I also enjoy visiting all of the beautiful places around the UK in my touring caravan, Murdoch adores that too.
+I also enjoy visiting all of the beautiful places around the UK in my touring caravan, Dooley adores that too.

 I love nature, learning about wildlife and conservation.
 My dream, hopefully in the near future, is to spend the summer holidays as a volunteer for a conservation project abroad with orangutans, gorillas, sloths, turtles or sharks.
 I would also like to teach children in remote areas of Africa, South America or India where they are not as fortunate as us in the UK.